Florian Grillitsch: TSG Hoffenheim

-On 16 January 2017, Grillitsch signed a contract with 1899 Hoffenheim until 2021, starting from the 2017–18 season.
+On 16 January 2017, Grillitsch signed a contract with TSG Hoffenheim until 2021, starting from the 2017–18 season.

-He made his debut for the club in the league match against Bayer 04 Leverkusen (1–1 draw) on August 26, 2017.
+He made his debut for the club in the league match against Bayer Leverkusen (1–1 draw) on August 26, 2017.
 Grillitsch scored his first goal for 1899 Hoffenheim on 2 November that year in the UEFA Europa League against Istanbul Başakşehir.
-However, Hoffenheim finished last in the group behind Istanbul Başakşehir, SC Braga and PFK Ludogorets.
+However, Hoffenheim finished last in the group behind Istanbul Başakşehir, Braga and Ludogorets.

 Things went better in the Bundesliga, with a fourth-place finish in 2017–18, and a group stage spot in the UEFA Champions League.
 The following seasons, Grillitsch finished eighth, seventh, eleventh and eighth again with Hoffenheim, in his five seasons at the club, where he clocked up 151 appearances with eight goals and eleven assists.

 Grillitsch was a starter in the vast majority of those matches.
 But in the summer of 2022, Grillitsch let his contract expire with the club.

-Ajax and Hoffenheim again
+Ajax and TSG Hoffenheim return

-After moving to then Dutch champions AFC Ajax in September 2022, Grillitsch returned to Hoffenheim after a year on a free transfer, signing a contract until 2026.
+After moving to then Dutch Eredivisie champions Ajax in September 2022, Grillitsch returned to TSG Hoffenheim after a year on a free transfer, signing a contract until 2026.

 Loan to Valladolid

-On 3 February 2025, Grillitsch was loaned to Spanish side Valladolid for the remainder of the 2024–25 season.
+On 3 February 2025, Grillitsch was loaned to Spanish La Liga side Valladolid for the remainder of the 2024–25 season.